Ann Shin

 Ann Shin is a filmmaker and writer based in Toronto, Ontario, Canada.

 Early life

 Shin was born in London, Ontario to parents Sue Shin (née Kim) and Albert Shin.
 Her mother was born in South Korea, moved to Canada, and worked as a registered nurse.
 Her father was an agriculturalist specializing in Animal Husbandry in Denmark and at the University of Guelph.
-Her parents met and married in Toronto, but soon moved to Langley, British Columbia to start a mushroom farm.
+Her parents met and got married in Toronto, but soon moved to Langley, British Columbia to start a mushroom farm.
 Shin spent most of her childhood years on the family farm.
 In 2019, Shin lost her father to dementia.

-Shin moved to Toronto to pursue a degree at University of Toronto, completing a Bachelor of Arts, Honors, and Master of Arts in English Literature.
-During her university years she was a feature editor for The Varsity and a radio host for Rights Radio on CIUT radio station.
-Upon graduation she started working at CBC as a radio producer.
+Shin moved to Toronto, and completing a Bachelor of Arts, Honors, and Master of Arts in English Literature at University of Toronto.
+During her university years, she wrote three articles for the University of Toronto Student Newspaper, The Varsity.
+She also hosted the program Rights Radio on CIUT radio station.
+Upon graduation, she started working at CBC as a radio producer.